NBC New Year's Eve specials: New Year's Eve with Carson Daly

 Following his arrival at the network from MTV (where he had also hosted New Year's specials), Carson Daly had personally expressed an interest in participating in other ventures for NBC alongside his new late night program Last Call with Carson Daly, including the idea of producing a New Year's Eve special for the network.
 The first edition of the special, known as New Year's Eve with Carson Daly, premiered for New Year's Eve 2004–05.
 Discussing the special, Daly said that it would be "a little smarter than MTV, yet cooler than Dick Clark".

 The inaugural special was hosted by Daly from the Rockefeller Center, and featured performances by Avril Lavigne, Duran Duran, and Maroon 5, along with special guest appearances by Brian Williams (NBC Nightly News) and Donald Trump (The Apprentice).
-It consisted only of a primetime segment at 10:00 p.m.
-ET/PT, as The Tonight Show would handle midnight coverage after late local programming.
+The hour-long special aired in primetime at 10:00 p.m.
+ET/PT, with The Tonight Show airing its traditional New Year's Eve special afterward.
 The special averaged a total of 4.5 million viewers, finishing third behind Fox's New Year's Eve: Live from Times Square with Ryan Seacrest (5.7 million), and ABC's Primetime New Year's Rockin' Eve with guest host Regis Philbin (7.9 million).

 The following year, the special moved to an 11:35 p.m.
 ET/PT timeslot and began broadcasting from Times Square proper, thus officially replacing The Tonight Show as NBC's New Year's special.
 Daly explained that the special would showcase the atmosphere of the event and not be a "giant mishmash of pre-produced things."
 For the 2008–09 edition, the program reintroduced a primetime segment.